 - If needed, the Pharmacist will work with the member’s provider to resolve any issues identified as part of the review

-- Within 14 days following the Comprehensive Medication Review, the Pharmacist will mail the member a Personal Medication List, which summarizes their medication history, and a Medication Action Plan, which summarizes any clinical concerns that were identified.
-Information may also be mailed to the member’s provider, based upon opportunities for medication therapy improvement.
+- Within 14 days following the Comprehensive Medication Review, the Pharmacist will mail the member a Personal Medication List and a Medication Action Plan.
+The Personal Medication list summarizes their medication history.
+The Medication Action Plan summarizes any clinical concerns that were identified.
+Information may also be mailed to the member’s provider, based upon opportunities for medication therapy improvement..

 You will also receive a Medication Action Plan.
-Your plan may include suggestions from the pharmacist for you and your doctor to discuss during your next doctor visit.
+Your plan may include suggestions from the pharmacist for you and your provider to discuss during your next doctor visit.